 Animals in Art

 Animals have been a source of inspiration for many artists throughout the centuries.
-From the furry to the feathered and everything in between, animals are our companions, they live in rural and urban settings, and often reside in myths and legends.
-Art can help us explore our relationship to both wild and domestic animals and can help us think about how we care for them and the environments they live in.
+From the furry to the feathered, to wild and domestic, animals can be our companions or adversaries, that live in both rural and urban settings, and often reside in myths and legends.
+This exhibit helped us explore our relationship animals.

 August 21 to September 8